telerik/winforms-docs/dock/object-model/example-building-an-advanced-layout-at-runtime.md

 ![dock-object-model-example-building-an-advanced-layout-at-runtime 001](images/dock-object-model-example-building-an-advanced-layout-at-runtime001.png)

-We will have a floating window with two `ToolWindows` and dimensions of the floating window 150 height and 300 width.
-An interesting part of building the layout is using the __SizeInfo__ property of the `TabStrip` containers.
+We will have a floating window with two ToolWindows and dimensions of the floating window 150 height and 300 width.
+An interesting part of building the layout is using the __SizeInfo__ property of the TabStrip containers.
 This property gives you:

-1. The ability to set a precise size of a TabStrip which will not be changed when a user resizes the whole __RadDock__ control.
+* The ability to set a precise size of a TabStrip which will not be changed when a user resizes the whole __RadDock__ control.
 For example, the TabStrip of `window7` will not be resized when we resize the whole form.
-Its width will always be 150 unless we explicitly resize the TabStrip of the `window7` by using the Splitter.
+Its width will always be 150 unless we explicitly resize the TabStrip of the `window7` by using the splitter.

-1. The ability to set a relative size of a TabStrip so to keep two TabStrips in a specific size ratio.
-When we resize the form, the TabStrips of `window1` and `window2` will keep the ration of 1:2 between them - the TabStrip of window2 having 1/3 parts and the TabStrip of `window1` having 2/3 parts.
+* The ability to set a relative size of a TabStrip so to keep two TabStrips in a specific size ratio.
+When we resize the form, the TabStrips of `window1` and `window2` will keep the ration of 1:2 between them - the TabStrip of `window2` having 1/3 parts and the TabStrip of `window1` having 2/3 parts.

 So, let's start building the layout: